Best Hotels in Madrid: Salamanca, Malasaña & the Gran Vía (2026)

 Price: €400–4,000/night | Location: Paseo de la Castellana, 22, Salamanca

-Rosewood Villa Magna (the Rosewood Hotels group’s flagship Madrid property — the most prestigious contemporary luxury hotel in Spain) is the finest international luxury hotel in Madrid — the extraordinary service (the Rosewood service philosophy applied with the most demanding precision), the excellent Magna restaurant (the finest hotel restaurant in Madrid — the extraordinary Spanish-international tasting menu), and the extraordinary Salamanca position (the most expensive shopping neighborhood in Spain — Loewe, Cartier, and Chanel on the Calle Serrano).
+Rosewood Villa Magna, the Rosewood group’s flagship Madrid property, is Spain’s most prestigious contemporary luxury hotel and the top international luxury address in the city.
+The Rosewood service philosophy is applied with exacting precision, the Magna restaurant — with its Spanish-international tasting menu — leads Madrid’s hotel dining, and the Salamanca setting puts you in the most expensive shopping neighborhood in Spain, with Loewe, Cartier, and Chanel on the Calle Serrano.

 The Gran Vía and Creative Hotels